lnshewmo/Credit_Risk_Analysis/README.md

 **Class imbalance** - One data class is larger (majority) than the other (minority).
 This can cause models to be biased toward the majority class.
 In this case, the high-risk applicants belonging to the minority class are of more interest to the business objectives.

+---

 ### Selected Machine Learning Models

-Six models were selected which employ different strategies to predict imbalanced data.
+Six models were selected which employ different strategies for imbalanced data.

+`credit_risk_resampling.ipynb` contains the code for the first 4 models listed below

+`credit_risk_ensemble.ipynb` contains the code for the final 2 models

 ---

-**Strategies to balance the classes by increasing the size of the minority class (resampling) to match the majority class:**
+**Balance the classes by increasing the size of the minority class (resampling) to match the majority class:**

 1. (Naive Random) Oversampling: instances from the minority class are randomly resampled

 2. Synthetic Minority Oversampling Technique (SMOTE): new instances are interpolated from the minority class

-**Strategy to reduce the size of the majority class to match the minority class:**
+**Reduce the size of the majority class to match the minority class:**

 3. Cluster Centroid Undersampling: synthetic data points which represent clusters in the the majority class are generated

-**Combination strategies:**
+**Combination strategy:**

 4. SMOTE and Edited Nearest Neighbors (SMOTEENN): begins by oversampling the minority class with SMOTE, then undersamples by dropping datapoints where the 2 nearest neighboring points belong to 2 different classes.